 - Ask your child's doctor for a written Asthma Action Plan.
-Share the plan with your child's school, childcare center and others who care for your child. - Try to stay calm during an asthma attack.
-Reassure your child, and follow their Asthma Action Plan. - Take a class to learn more about how to manage asthma. - Call the doctor if your child seems to need their MDI more often than prescribed. - Make sure your child always has fast, easy access to their rescue medicine at all times at home, at school and at play. - Be prepared.
+Share the plan with your child's school, childcare center and others who care for your child. - Remain calm during an asthma attack.
+Reassure your child, and follow his asthma plan. - Take a class to learn more about how to manage asthma. - Call the doctor if your child seems to need his MDI more often than it was prescribed. - Ensure that your child always has fast, easy access to his rescue medicine at all times at home, at school and at play. - Be prepared.
 No one knows when an asthma attack will happen. - Rescue asthma medicines, such as albuterol, help to open the airways.
-These medicines provide fast relief of asthma symptoms, such as coughing, wheezing and breathing problems. - Make sure the inhaler always has medicine in it.
+These medicines provide fast relief of asthma symptoms, such as coughing, wheezing and breathing problems.
+Make sure the inhaler always has medicine in it.
+Penlace it as needed - Make sure the inhaler always has medicine in it.
 Replace it as needed. - Talk with your child's doctor about how to better control your child's asthma.
-Asthma may not be well-controlled if your child: - Needs to use rescue medicine for asthma symptoms more than 2 times in 1 week. - Wakes up at night with asthma symptoms more than 2 times in 1 month. - Needs a refill for their rescue inhaler more than 2 times in 1 year. - Learning how to help prevent and treat asthma attacks can help your child: - Think of themself as healthy, rather than sick. - Take part in school, play and physical activities.
+Asthma may not be well controlled if your child: - Needs to use rescue medicine for asthma symptoms more than 2 times in 1 week. - Wakes at night with asthma symptoms more than 2 times in 1 month. - Needs a refill of his rescue inhaler more than 2 times in 1 year. - Learning how to help prevent and treat asthma attacks can help your child: - Think of himself as healthy, rather than sick. - Take part in school, play and physical activities.

-Where can I learn more?
+Where can I learn more about asthma?

-Scan these QR codes to watch short videos.
-You can also visit choa.org/asthma to learn more.
+Visit choa.org/asthma to learn more about asthma.